qm3/Coursera_Learning_Notes/Financial Management/Financial Accounting: Foundations/Module_1.md

 - Identify main financial statements, type of information each provides, and how they are related to each other.

 2. Notes
 - Goals are always necessary to keep in mind before jumping in...
 I guess.
+Anyway I should jump back to https://www.coursera.org/learn/financial-accounting-basics/supplement/mVNCq/module-1-overview after done.
+-